How to Make Black Coffee

 1. Choose High-Quality Beans

 Start with freshly roasted coffee.
-Whole beans stay flavourful longer and deliver a cleaner cup.
-Medium roasts like House Blend Coffee or Royal Blend Coffee are ideal for balanced black coffee.
+Whole beans stay flavorful longer and deliver a cleaner cup.
+Medium roasts like Breakfast Blend Coffee or Latin American Coffee Beans Blend are ideal for balanced black coffee.

 2. Grind Just Before Brewing